-It reminds you that whatever you do, you'll need to glue together these new goals and your current circumstances.
+It reminds you that whatever you do, you'll need to glue together these new goals and your old and current circumstances.
 Also...

 You know how you don't get instant results for life changing effort?
 Seems like there's about 9 months of constant effort before things really start to take off in a new direction.
+In the beginning of changing direction, it just can feel like nothing is happening.
 That's the momentum of your old life at play, and now that you know it's just physics, you can prepare yourself emotionally for it.
 It's not your fault, and it's not necessarily because of too little effort.

 Also notice how sometimes the ship changes direction faster than others, but eventually the ship does get to changing direction solidly where it wants to go.